cosmoproject/cosmoproject.github.io/_posts/2016-11-25-Workshop_Maynooth.md

 	    the username we use to log on to the Pi and cosmo1.local is the network name for this Pi.
 	11. This should prompt you for a password to log on to the Pi.
-	    The default password on the COSMO Raspbian Image is "raspberry"
+	    The default password is "raspberry"
 	12. You should now be logged on to your COSMO ready to make some crazy sounds!